SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   stiff-aware 3rd order interpolant.
 4th order on linear parabolic problems and 3rd order accurate on nonlinear parabolic problems.
 It is an improvement of Roadas4P and in case of inexact Jacobians a second order W method.
-- `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method.
-Currently has
+- `Rodas5` - A 5th order A-stable stiffly stable Rosenbrock method with a stiff-aware 4th order interpolant.
-  a Hermite interpolant because its stiff-aware 3rd order interpolant is not yet implemented.
+- `Rodas5P - A 5th order A-stable stiffly stable Rosenbrock method with a stiff-aware 4th order interpolant.
+Has improved stability in the adaptive time stepping embedding

 #### Rosenbrock-W Methods

 - `Rosenbrock23` - An Order 2/3 L-Stable Rosenbrock-W method which is good for very